 Check the bus company website and timetables for this and many other destinations in Crete.

-You might also be interested in reading: How to easily get from Heraklion to Chania.
+Driving in Crete?
+Check out how to easily get from Heraklion to Chania.

 Things To Do in Chania (Old Town)